 The scratches on your floors keep increasing.
 Your floor feels hard beneath the rug and worst of all, your kid had a nasty injury while playing on it the other day.

 It then hits you that if you invested in a thick rug pad, your floors would be safer and the surface more comfortable.

-So, how thick a rug pad should you buy?
+So, what size rug pad do you need, and how thick of a rug pad should you buy?

 Rug pads vary in thickness from as thin as 1/16” to as thick as ½".

 It’s easy to believe that more padding will add more functionality, protection, and security.

 The truth is, while thickness matters when choosing rug pads, it’s not as simple as getting the thickest pad you can find.

 Discover what rug pads qualify as thick, their benefits, and whether you need to buy one for your rug.

 What Qualifies as a Thick Rug Pad?

 A thick rug pad is at least ¼” thick and is made with either felt, felt-rubber, or memory foam.